Alexander Mackonochie: Later life and death

 Mackonochie did not think of taking another parish and moved into the Clergy House of St Alban's as a freelance.
 This was a happy arrangement for all, and there was no clash between the old priest and the new (Fr Suckling).
 For a time Mackonochie undertook a fair amount of work in the parish, but he was weakening mentally.
-He travelled several times to the continent and often visited the Bishop of Argyll, his friend Alexander Chinnery-Haldane, in Ballachulish, Scotland, a place which he loved.
+He travelled several times to the continent and often visited the Bishop of Argyll, and his friend Alexander Chinnery-Haldane, in Ballachulish, Scotland, a place which he loved.
 Increasingly his home was his brother's house at Wantage, another place very dear to his heart, where he continued to assist in parochial work as much as possible.

 His mental decline continued apace until on 15 December 1887 he got lost in the Forest of Mamore while out walking near the Bishop of Argyll's home in Ballachulish.
 His body was found two days later guarded by the dogs he had been with.
 After a packed Requiem Mass at St Alban's a special train took mourners to Woking where his body was laid to rest in the cemetery.
 A cross of Scottish granite was later raised on the spot where he had died, and in the 1890s a chapel was dedicated to his memory at St Alban's.

 The circumstances of Mackonochie's death were commemorated in a poem by William McGonagall.
 He is buried in Brookwood Cemetery.